|

 to run such revenue earning trains - such as the

-trains on a layout is an attempt to mimick this
+is therefore an attempt to mimick this by

-context of basement empires, others were
+of basement empires, others were developed

-developed explicitly with small layouts in mind.
+explicitly with small layouts in mind.
+Some

-Some attempt to be as close to actual prototype
+attempt to be as close to actual prototype

 operation as possible, while others are loose